Yannick H.,

 88% cannot.

-The Security Risk Is Real - But Blocking Isn't the Solution
+The Security Risk Is Real—But Blocking Is Not the Solution

-$4.2 million - that's the average cost of a security breach caused by Shadow IT.
+$4.2 million—that is the average cost of a security breach caused by shadow IT.

 (Source: Ponemon Institute/IBM)

-Unknown apps mean: Uncontrolled data flows.
+Unknown apps mean: uncontrolled data flows.
 Missing security updates.
 Compliance violations.
-Attack vectors that nobody monitors.
+Attack vectors that no one monitors.

-The obvious reaction: More blocking.
+The obvious response: block more.
 Stricter policies.
-Sharper monitoring.
+Tighter monitoring.

 That doesn’t work.